artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 _Labelling all variables as final_

-In Java, in order to make sure that methods do not mutate anything, you need to mark all parameters as final, and then inner variable all need to be marked as final in order to ensure immutability.
+In Java, in order to make sure that methods do not mutate given parameters, they need to be marked final.
+The inner variables also need to be marked as final to ensure their immutability.

 {% highlight java %}
 public void doStuff(final Integer thing1, final String thing2, final List<Integer> thing3)